 The basic idea is simple: learning to tell stories from memory is a great way to learn all sorts of essential skills.
 Children who fill up with stories by listening and retelling create an inner store of language, ideas, and imagination.

 They will then draw upon this store in their work and life.
 Speaking, listening, confidence, empathy, ideas, facts, sequences, plots … you name it, storytelling can teach it.

 We believe that all children benefit from developing their storytelling skills throughout their education.
 In schools where improving basic literacy levels is a priority, the Storytelling Schools method has been used to quickly raise standards.

 Storytelling provides a natural way of developing rich and active story language, for children to recycle in their own story making and writing.…

 It’s Sunday morning and I am working, clearing out emails and reading a few too.
 One of my favorite daily emails is from Seth Godin.
 Everything he says is succinct and yet still has the ability to make me think, usually for far longer than I want.

 This morning I wake up to his latest blog entitled, “Living with doubt…..is almost always more profitable than living with certainty”.

 How true.
-As small business owners we are constantly faced with doubts, you don’t believe what kind of ideas come to my mind when I am full of doubts.
+As small business owners, we are constantly faced with doubts, you don’t believe what kind of ideas come to my mind when I am full of doubts.

-Recently I though about getting MBA degree, so I would have a valid background.
+Recently I thought about getting an MBA degree, so I would have a valid background.
 I did a proper research and I know it’s kind of pricey but there are also online MBA programs that don’t require GMAT and are more affordable.
 I found a few great websites that list MBA that are also included in top rankings.
 Can you imagine that you can get an MBA for less than 9K and you don’t need to pass any extra exam?

 I know an MBA degree is not making you successful if you are a small business owner but I think it can be helpful.
 Okay, now my other ideas.…